 Gift Tags to Print

 Sign up for the Thinking Kids newsletter, and you’ll receive encouragement, free gifts, and exclusive offers.
-Use this form and we’ll send you a coupon code to purchase the Good Shepherd gift tags (with the cookie instructions) FREE.
+Grab your FREE Good Shepherd gift tags (with the cookie instructions).

 - Sometimes readers are concerned about using colored ink.
 If this is the case for you, there should be a setting on your printer that allows you to print in black and white.
 Printing in grayscale will still use some color, but it will come out prettier than black and white